 In a Casino, before Brief was kicked out, you notice he has a lot of money.
 He also buys Panty's panties for $200.000 when they are sold on the internet.
 His dad's rich.

 Which probably explains why she was okay with falling in love with a ghost.
+And why she has a strange fetish for bondage, like the antagonist, who expands his muscles with bondage straps.

 There's one piece of Fridge Brilliance that's only fully apparent when you listen to the OST.
 While "Fly Away" and "Champion" are the good guy themes, their lyrics are about betrayal, while "Theme for Scanty and Knee Socks" and "Corset Theme" are more love-centered.
 Stocking's Image Song is about love.